Richard Ashcroft: RPA & the United Nations of Sound, These People, Natural Rebel: 2008–2018

-The album United Nations of Sound was released across the Atlantic on 22 March 2011 under the name "Richard Ashcroft" and the lead single "Are You Ready?" was featured over the closing credits of the film The Adjustment Bureau in March 2011, along with the new song "Future's Bright", written and performed specifically for the film's opening by Richard and ten-time Oscar-nominated composer Thomas Newman.
+The album United Nations of Sound was released across the Atlantic on 22 March 2011 under the name "Richard Ashcroft".
+The lead single "Are You Ready?" was featured over the closing credits of the film The Adjustment Bureau in March 2011, along with the new song "Future's Bright", written and performed specifically for the film's opening by Ashcroft and ten-time Oscar-nominated composer Thomas Newman.

-For the US release of "Are You Ready?", Richard Ashcroft and Big Life Management commissioned Giorgio Testi for the promo – to be created out of live footage from a show at Shepherd's Bush Empire.
+For the US release of "Are You Ready?", Ashcroft and Big Life Management commissioned Giorgio Testi for the promo – created out of live footage from a show at Shepherd's Bush Empire.
 The video premiered on 7 February on the official website of Pulse Films, the production company.

 On 1 March the song "Future's Bright" was premiered on Stereogum.
 On the official website of the movie The Adjustment Bureau there is also a video created for the song by director George Nolfi.

 After six years' absence, Ashcroft released his comeback fifth studio album, These People, in May 2016.
 The album received largely positive reviews from music critics.
 The album was followed by 2016 UK and Europe tour, an abbreviated North American tour, and—for the first time in Ashcroft's career—festival dates in Latin America.

 In January 2018, it was confirmed that in June 2018, Ashcroft would be supporting Liam Gallagher at his two concerts in Malahide Castle and Gardens in Dublin and Belsonic at Ormeau Park in Belfast.
 In March 2018, it was announced that Ashcroft would tour with Gallagher in North America in May 2018.
 On 11 June 2018, it was announced that Ashcroft would support Gallagher at his show at Lancashire County Cricket Club on 18 August 2018.

-In August 2018, Ashcroft announced his sixth solo album, Natural Rebel, which was released October 19, preceded by the single "Surprised By The Joy" in September and subsequent teasers "Born To Be Strangers" and "That's When I Feel It."
-The LP debuted at #4 on the UK album charts.
+In August 2018, Ashcroft announced his sixth solo album, Natural Rebel, which was released on 19 October, preceded by the single "Surprised By The Joy" in September and subsequent teasers "Born To Be Strangers" and "That's When I Feel It."
+The LP debuted at No. 4 on the UK Albums Chart, its highest position.

-On February 17, 2021, Richard Ashcroft posted on facebook a new single would be released on Friday, February 19.
-When the single was released it was a cover of John Lennon’s "Bring On the Lucie (Freda Peeple)" (track 5 on Lennon's 1973 album Mind Games).

-On 29 October 2021, Ashcroft released his sixth album Acoustic Hymns Vol. 1.
+On February 19, 2021, he released a cover of John Lennon's "Bring On the Lucie (Freda Peeple)" (track 5 on Lennon's 1973 album Mind Games).
+On 29 October that year, he released his sixth album, Acoustic Hymns Vol. 1.
 It features acoustic versions of Ashcroft's songs with The Verve and his solo career.
+The album debuted at No. 2 on the UK Albums Chart, its peak position.